Vinai/VinaiKopp_PostCodeFilter/README.md

 Licence
 -------
-Commercial, non-open source.
+BSD 3-Clause.
 Please refer to the file [LICENSE.md](./LICENSE.md) for details.

 Copyright
 ---------